pcardotatgit/XDR_create_incident_with_python/README.md

 This python script aim is pedagy.
 For this reason every steps of the creation of the Incident are shown one by one.

-This script relies on everything that is described into the [**Dealing with XDR CTIM**](https://github.com/pcardotatgit/XDR_create_incident_with_python/blob/main/create_XDR_incidents.md) details.
+This script relies on everything that is described into the [**Dealing with XDR CTIM**](https://github.com/pcardotatgit/XDR_create_incident_with_python/blob/main/create_XDR_incidents.md) documentation.
 Refer to this documentation if you want to understand every details of what the python script does.

 ## How to create your own Incident ?